 Dr. Angelchik offers financing options so you can achieve your aesthetic goals no matter your financial situation.

 The results of a breast augmentation procedure are long-term.
 It's reasonable to expect your implants to last anywhere between 10 and 25 years, but there is no predetermined expiration date.
 However, breast augmentation surgeries can be altered by the following:

 - Implant rupture

 - Rippled implant

 - Capsular contracture

 - Sagging breast tissue caused by age

 Contact Our Plastic Surgeon for Your Breast Augmentation Procedure

 If you're interested in breast augmentation, please contact our Board-Certified plastic surgeon, Dr. Angelchik, in Glendale today at (602) 761-7887 to schedule your consultation.
+For a limited time our practice is waiving the $95 initial consultation fee for qualified patients.
 Our office provides excellent plastic surgery to clients in the Glendale, Phoenix, Tempe, Scottsdale, Mesa, Surprise and Peoria areas of Arizona.